-Magento is open source, so you have access to a community forum and mobile responsive themes.
-An app store comes with your account, and you can sell an unlimited number of products.
+Magento is open-source, so you have access to a community forum feature and mobile responsive themes.
+An app store is inclusive with your account, and you can sell an unlimited number of products.

 Generate a page to implement a newsletter signup form.
 It's not that powerful of a system, but you can integrate with big-time solutions like MailChimp and AWeber.
 If you can't find what you need for a newsletter, go with an app.
 However, the built-in subscription management is not great.

 Your plan includes discount vouchers and discounts.
 You usually have to go to the app store to discover solutions for marketing, but having that choice is still a major advantage.

 Shopify allows you to connect to selling pages such as Google Products so you can sell your merchandise on a different platform.
 This integration requires some coding skill, but it's no more difficult than doing it through Magento Community.
 Look for choices for selling on sites like Amazon and eBay in the app store.

 Magento has SEO-friendly URLs, meta information (similar to Shopify), a Google sitemap, and a useful Google Content API for further SEO customisation.
 Google Analytics may be integrated with both solutions.